 At Leeds Business School, Zoe McClelland has been at the forefront of the University’s burgeoning links with industry.
 With a focus on productivity and competitiveness, she led Leeds Business School’s first Degree Apprenticeships, working with employers to deliver what is needed for the success of our region’s businesses.

-Professor Claire Surr’s (School of Health & Community Studies) training and education programmes are transforming the care available to people living with dementia, a condition that affects more than 50 million people globally.
+Professor Claire Surr’s (School of Health) training and education programmes are transforming the care available to people living with dementia, a condition that affects more than 50 million people globally.

 Alumna Sharon Watson is a major figure in the creative industries.
 Her commitment to improving diversity in dance and the performing arts is award-winning and has elevated her work to a national level.